pngwn/MDsveX/packages/bench/tournament/RESULTS.md

 Direct V3 emission is the leading compiler experiment.
 The current Vite path materializes mapping objects and then immediately converts them again, leaving more plausible headroom than the already-tight HTML string builder.

+## 2026-07-25 first architectural bracket

+### Direct V3 emission — advance

+The fused renderer/session path sorts renderer entries and streams identity runs directly into V3.
+It avoids allocating public Mapping objects, one-element arrays, and expanded per-character Segment objects.
+The existing Mapping APIs remain unchanged, and parse-plugin calls retain the enriched mapping fallback.

+- Exact HTML and serialized V3 maps across 975 documents / 217,032 characters.
+- Shared 141-document screen: median +4.07%, four wins in four pairs.
+- Canonical four-file bracket: conservative median +4.18%, six wins in six.
+- Final short confirmation after incremental line tracking: +6.30%.
+- Combined-worktree canonical run: 48.22 to 51.27 operations/second
+  (+6.31%) for legacy versus direct V3.
+- Complete suite: 2,762 tests passed, 8 existing todos.
+- Bundle delta: +2.34 kB raw / approximately +0.59 kB gzip.

+The conservative claim remains +4% until another full tournament run confirms the final inner-loop refinement.

+### Parser scratch reuse — reject

+Unconditional retained scratch improved reused mapped compilation by 3.62% in five of five screen pairs, but regressed one-shot parsing by 11.27%.
+Scoping reuse to CompilerSession removed the parse regression but also removed the repeatable target gain: median reused compilation was -0.30%, winning two of five pairs.
+It also retained roughly 0.9 MB more heap after a large-to-small workload.
+No scratch variant was integrated.

+### Bulk text scanning — reject

+A native regexp scanner improved long plain prose by 55%, but regressed mixed syntax.
+The best scalar-prefix/regexp hybrid retained a 30.52% prose gain while regressing code by 2.03% and HTML by 1.15%.
+On the shared 141-document screen, parser throughput was 6.39% lower with disagreeing pairs.
+No scanner variant was integrated.

+This family may be worth revisiting only as a document-level prose-specialized path after an external corpus establishes that the weighting is representative.